 One very serious consequence of being born too soon is that the lungs are not mature enough to function properly.
 Proper function requires fully mature blood cells that can transport oxygen from the lungs to the brain.

 In the case of premature babies, the immature lungs and blood cells affect a specific type of cell in the brain - the oligodendrocytes.
-These cells form myelin, which is a fatty substance that sheaths nerve fibers and acts as its insulation, much like the plastic casing surrounding electrical wires keeps the electrical cord safe and in proper working order.
+These cells form myelin, which is a fatty substance that sheaths nerve fibers and acts as its insulation, much like the plastic casing surrounding electrical wires, which keeps the electrical cord safe and in proper working order.
 Nerve cells cannot communicate effectively when myelin is damaged or not being made.

-Preemies born before week 32 of pregnancy are at highest risk of oxygen deprivation to the brain (perinatal hypoxia), which increases the risk of cerebral palsy and other motor skill dysfunctions.
+Preemies born before week 32 of pregnancy are at the highest risk of oxygen deprivation to the brain (perinatal hypoxia), which increases the risk of cerebral palsy and other motor skill dysfunctions.
 Giving preemies oxygen helps with breathing difficulties but it doesn’t do anything for oligodendrocytes that are damaged or dead due to lack of oxygen.

 Neurologist Joseph Scafidi sees many children struggling with the lasting results of perinatal hypoxia in his practice at the Children’s National Health System in Washington, DC, but he may be on the right track to finding a way to overcome the damage.